richpacman/hot-claimer-v2/README.md

 ## Configuration

-Insert your account id, private key and cooldown in seconds like this format:
+Insert your account id, private key and cooldown in seconds like this format in data.txt:

 ```
 example.tg/ed25519:your_private_key/your_cooldown